Arrive Alive

 Glaucoma

-This happens when there is too much pressure in the eyeball.
+This happens when there is too much pressure on the eyeball.
 If the pressure is not relieved, the optic nerve of the eye may be damaged, causing blindness.
-Have a regular eye test to spot problems in enough time to fix them.
+Have a regular eye test to spot problems quickly to fix them.

 What Causes Poor Eyesight: